keystone-engine/keystone-engine.github.io/keypatch.md

 permalink: /keypatch/
 ---

-Keypatch is a IDA Pro plugin for [Keystone Assembler Engine](http://keystone-engine.org).
+Keypatch is a plugin of [IDA Pro](https://www.hex-rays.com/products/ida/) for [Keystone Assembler Engine](http://keystone-engine.org).
 See [this introduction](/keypatch0) for the motivation behind this tool.

-[Keypatch v1.0](https://github.com/keystone-engine/keypatch/archive/1.0.zip) is available from our [Github repo](https://github.com/keystone-engine/keypatch).
+[Keypatch v2.0](https://github.com/keystone-engine/keypatch/archive/2.0.zip) is available from our [Github repo](https://github.com/keystone-engine/keypatch).

-Keypatch consists of 2 tools inside.
+Keypatch consists of 3 tools inside.

-- **Patcher**: this allows you to type in assembly to directly patch your binary.
+- **Patcher** & **Fill Range**: these allow you to type in assembly to directly patch your binary.
 - **Assembler**: this interactive tool let you enter assembly & get back instruction encoding.

-Keypatch is confirmed to work on IDA Pro version 6.4, 6.8 & 6.9, but should work flawlessly on older versions.
+Keypatch is confirmed to work on IDA Pro version 6.4, 6.6, 6.8, 6.9, 6.95 but should work flawlessly on older versions.
 If you find any issues, please [report](http://keystone-engine.org/contact).